bpbpublications/Principles-of-Software-Architecture-Modernization/README.md

-# Fixing Monoliths
+# Principles of Software Architecture Modernization
- Fixing Monoliths, by BPB Publications
+ Principles of Software Architecture Modernization, by BPB Publications